 Adams, Allen, Blackford, DeKalb, Elkhart, Huntington, Jay, Kosciusko, Lagrange, Miami, Noble, Steuben, Wabash, Wells, Whitley counties.

 Allie joined OCRA on April 2021.
 As an individual versed in both the non-profit and for-profit sector, she has learned the importance of both internal and external networking.
 In her previous role as a Fund Development Specialist with the Girl Scouts of Northern Indiana-Michiana, she maintained positive relationships with United Ways and community foundations within the council’s geographic region, assisting with major campaigns.

 “As a Northeast Indiana native, I have studied in the fields of psychology and leadership.
 During my career in community mental health, I developed various relationships among colleagues and gained a greater appreciation for the opportunities Indiana gives for those in need,” Kresse said.
 “One of my favorite parts of Northeast Indiana is going to the local 4-H fair for soft serve or other local festivals for some sweet treats.
 I look forward to the opportunity to work with others in Northeast Indiana to share ideas and discover new opportunities.”

 Allie holds a bachelor’s degree in psychology and a master’s degree in leadership science from Trine University.
 She grew up in LaGrange, Indiana and now lives in Avila, Indiana.

-Boone, Clay, Fountain, Greene, Hendricks, Monroe, Morgan, Montgomery, Owen, Putnam, Parke, Sullivan, Vermillion, Vigo.
+Boone, Clay, Fountain, Hendricks, Johnson, Marion (Center, Decatur, Franklin, Perry, Pike, Wayne Townships) Monroe, Montgomery, Morgan, Owen, Parke, Putnam, Sullivan, Vermillion, Vigo counties.